SaltwaterC/bitnami-wordpress-vagrant/README.md

-# Bitnami WordPress Vagrant box
+# About

-This is the source for creating the Bitnami WordPress Vagrant box which is hosted by atlas.hashicorp.com.
+This is the source for creating the [Bitnami WordPress Vagrant](https://atlas.hashicorp.com/SaltwaterC/boxes/bitnami-wordpress) box which is hosted by atlas.hashicorp.com.

 The Vagrant provider for this box is virtualbox.
 The version actually mirrors the Bitnami WordPress version.

 ## Install